dojoengine/book/docs/pages/getting-started/quick-start.md

 sozo --version
 ```

-You might expect an output similar to this:
+You should have an output similar to this:

 ```console
 sozo 0.6.0-alpha.9